 Trying to ward off a cold?
-TikTok’s wellness gurus swear by fire cider, (also known as fire tonic), a spicy concoction made of veggies, herbs and other spices.
-They say it has preventative properties, with the ability to keep illness at bay.
+TikTok’s wellness gurus swear by fire cider (also known as fire tonic or Master Tonic), a spicy concoction made of veggies, herbs and other spices.
+They say it has preventive properties, with the ability to keep illness at bay.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 But does it actually work?
 Registered dietitian Beth Czerwony, RD, LD, says not to expect much from fire cider — aside from an upset stomach.

 She explains what fire cider is and whether it’s worth trying.

 Fire cider is a spicy, usually homemade drink that brings together a variety of all-natural ingredients said to have immune-boosting properties.
 Proponents of fire cider claim that when all these healthy ingredients band together, they create a super-beverage of sorts — a mega-healthy drink that can prevent you from getting sick.

 In the 1970s, an American herbalist named Rosemary Gladstar coined the term “fire cider” and published a recipe that called for: